-- 296,738 shares of common stock issuable upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan; - 710,850 shares of common stock reserved for issuance in connection with future grants under our stock 2008 Stock Incentive Plan; - 4,971,497 shares of common stock reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$7.00 per share to \$30.00 per share; - 750,000 shares of common stock reserved for issuance upon conversion of our Series A Preferred; and - 3,588,863 shares of common stock reserved for issuance upon conversion of our Series B Preferred.
+- 296,738 shares of common stock issuable upon the exercise of outstanding options under our 1999 Stock Incentive Plan and 2008 Stock Incentive Plan; - 700,491 shares of common stock reserved for issuance in connection with future grants under our stock 2008 Stock Incentive Plan; - 4,971,497 shares of common stock reserved for issuance upon exercise of outstanding warrants, which have exercise prices ranging from \$7.00 per share to \$30.00 per share; - 750,000 shares of common stock reserved for issuance upon conversion of our Series A Preferred; and - 3,588,863 shares of common stock reserved for issuance upon conversion of our Series B Preferred.

-The outstanding share information set forth above does not include up to [\\\\\] shares of common stock issuable upon exercise of warrants being offered in this Offering, or shares of common stock reserved for issuance upon exchange of our Series C Preferred, as the Series C Preferred was created and issued subsequent to December 31, 2015.
+The outstanding share information set forth above does not include up to 2,352,942 shares of common stock issuable upon exercise of warrants being offered in this Offering, shares of Series B Preferred issued subsequent to December 31, 2015, or shares of common stock reserved for issuance upon exchange of our Series C Preferred, as the Series C Preferred was created and issued subsequent to December 31, 2015.